 Luke Perry’s death was shocking even for people who did not know him, but for death to occur at the age of 52 from stroke is tragic.

 Those over age 65 are at most risk for stroke, but surprisingly, 10% of all strokes occur in people under the age of 45.
+It is important for people of all ages to get annual check ups with a knowledgeable integrative or functional medicine physician, so that a good prevention plan can be implemented.

 Most of us are aware that strokes are caused by disruption of the blood flow to different parts of the brain.
 This can occur by a blood clot forming in an artery in the brain or a clot that has traveled from somewhere else, usually the heart, lodging on one of the brain arteries, but the worst and most deadly strokes occur due to hemorrhage or blood leaking out of a brain vessel.